symphonyoss/symphony-java-sample-bots/README.md

 - [ ] Busy wait logic and command-based bot interaction (check symphony-java-client listeners)

 ## Project team
-- Maurizio (maoo) Pillitu - Devops Director at the Symphony Software Foundation ; Project leader and main developer of the project
+- Maurizio (maoo) Pillitu - Devops Director at the Symphony Software Foundation ; Project leader, Administrator and main developer of the project
 - Frank (ftbb) Tarsillo - MD at IHS MarkIT ; Administrator and support developer of the project; he's also the Project leader of the [Symphony Java Client](github.com/symphonyoss/symphony-java-client)

+All Administrators can:
+- Access to the project build settings (on [Travis CI](https://travis-ci.org/symphonyoss/symphony-java-sample-bots))
+- Access SonarCloud, Coverity, VersionEye, WhiteSource (or any other reporting system) to manage authentication keys connected with CI build
+- Deploy artifacts (nightly build snapshots) on Sonatype and (releases on) Maven Central The OpenShift Online environment, used for Continuous Delivery (against the Symphony Foundation Developer pod), can is managed by the [Foundation Infra team](infra@symphony.foundation)

 ## Governance model
 This project is largely self-governed; to know more, please read on https://symphonyoss.atlassian.net/wiki/display/FM/Project+Governance